amitavdevzone/foundation/readme.md

     {
         return $this->hasOne('Inferno\Foundation\Models\Profile');
     }

+And make sure you have an additional $fillable property 'active' which we are using to deletect whether the user is active or not.

 Once these steps are done, you can run the migrations and run the seeders to get started with your Inferno app and start coding for your next big idea.